Ajax-Light/GSoC-cernhsf-eval/README.md

 ## Notes

 - While I've tested the performance on Linux **inside** a VM, the results were skewed due to the virtualization overhead.
-Therefore, I used some workarounds to execute the programs on Windows which has direct access to the hardware.
+Therefore, my output logs may look different owing to the usage of Windows.
+- I've used Microsoft Visual Studio Profiler instead of `multitime`